tedtb23/evolution_sim/vendored/SDL3/INSTALL.md

 # Example code

-There are simple example programs available at:
+There are simple example programs in the examples directory, and you can view them online at:

 https://examples.libsdl.org/SDL3

+More in-depth test programs are available in the tests directory and can be built by adding `-DSDL_TESTS=ON` to the CMake command line when building SDL.

 # Discussions